Contributors from members of the Copper team

 Pro-tip: Use your CRM data and reports to set sales quotas.

-The best way to set an attainable, yet ambitious goal is to crunch the numbers your team puts up currently.
+The best way to set an attainable, yet ambitious goal for strong sales performance is to crunch the numbers your team puts up currently.

 Set revenue quotas for management.